General Education Program

 Click on the icon to access the rubric.

-Collaboration is the process of working together and sharing the workload equitably to progress toward shared objectives.
+Collaboration is the process of working together and sharing the workload equitably to progress toward shared objectives, learned through structured activities that occur over a significant period fo time.
 People with a general education work collaboratively with others on both small and large projects.
 Effective collaborators are interdependent, interactive, accountable, and reflective.
 That is, they work interdependently within a group, interact productively with group members, demonstrate accountability for their own contributions to the work of the group, and reflect on the success of the group, including their own contributions and the contributions of others.
 As proposed here, collaboration is not simply putting students into groups or conducting group discussion within a single class period.
 The collaboration goal calls for structured learning activities that involve students actively, occur over a significant part of the semester, and provide for feedback from peers and instructors.

 Critical and creative thinking uses systematic reasoning to examine and evaluate ideas, leading to new ways of thinking or doing.
 People with a general education think logically and creatively.
 Expressiveness, imagination, and originality are needed for innovation.
 Innovative ideas must be subject to critical evaluation, which involves distinguishing information, judgment, and assumption; evaluating evidence and the logic of arguments; identifying and assessing differing perspectives and assumptions; and reasoning systematically in support of arguments.

 Ethical reasoning is a decision-making process based on defining systems of value.
 People with a general education recognize ethical issues in a variety of settings and contexts, identify different systems of ethical reasoning (including disciplinary and professional ethical systems), and assess the consequences of those choices in different contexts.
 This enables them to understand and evaluate different systems of ethical reasoning.